 For small, medium, and large companies alike, a professional and efficiently run human resources department acts as the heart of any business.
 They play a critical role in developing a company’s culture and safeguarding that everything runs like a well-oiled machine.
-Without human resources, who would oversee the hiring process, the onboarding of trainees, counseling of employees’ career goals, support of companywide organization, or the facilitation of employees’ work relationships?
+Without human resources, who would oversee the hiring process, the onboarding of trainees, counseling of employees’ career goals, support of the companywide organization, or the facilitation of employees’ work relationships?
 HR is truly the lifeblood of your industry.
+Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 Thankfully, we no longer have to rely on old form data entry!
 The digital age has simplified nearly every step in the process.
 Using an online, cloud-based platform, human resources can manage employee performance and set standards throughout every section of the company.
 This technology is known as performance management software.
 If you have been looking to invest in a new digital platform, you may have a few questions.
 Before you jump right into purchasing a software suite, let’s take a look at the ins and outs of everything you need to know regarding performance management software.